Case Study

 Before: Pre-Eleventy Gymnasium “As Seen In” section and footer, with legacy layout and navigation.

-After: Unified Eleventy Gymnasium footer with compact, informative layout including platform, awards, and press links.
+After: Streamlined Eleventy Gymnasium footer with a unified, compact layout highlighting platform, awards, and press links.

 Open edX course enrollment screen before redesign, showing 'Start Course' option without enrolling first.